-The Star Alliance member Swiss – in cooperation with Lufthansa – is currently running a great sale on FIRST class flights departing from Amsterdam.
-If you book a trip for a party of two, you can travel to Africa, Asia, South America or even Australia and New Zealand at heavily discounted prices.
+The Star Alliance member Swiss – in cooperation with Lufthansa – is currently running a great sale on FIRST class flights departing from Luxembourg.
+If you book a trip for two (or more) passengers, you can travel to Africa, Asia, or South America at heavily discounted prices.

 Since this is a partner sale, you will have to purchase tickets for two adults in order to get the promoted price.

 There’s availability until September 2022.
 If you intend to fly with SWISS, simply click on the blue button.
 Should you, however, want to fly with Lufthansa as well, then you need to click on the gray button:

 Here’s a list of destinations that we found to be interesting from a price perspective (price per passenger):

 - Nairobi for €1,899 p.p.

 - São Paulo for €2,399 p.p.